 I'd like to change the date/time on my tickets.

 You can reserve additional tickets at the above link for any available dates/times.
 Unfortunately, we are not able to change your date/time to a date/time that is no longer available for advance reservation.

 Before purchasing tickets, please review the Terms and Conditions of Sale.
 There are no refunds and no exchanges, and all ticket sales are final.

 How many tickets can I reserve at a time?

 You can reserve up to 9 tickets at a time.
 For parties of 10 or more, you will need to reserve tickets in multiple transactions.
 Or, learn more about group visits.

 All children who can walk should have a ticket.
 Children who will be in a stroller or who will be carried do not need a ticket.
 Children 13 and under will need to be accompanied by a guardian.

 All of my tickets have my name on them.
 Can my friend use the ticket with my name?

-Yes, it is not a problem for a different person to use a ticket with your name if you will be checking in separately.
+Yes, it is not a problem for a different person to use a general admission ticket with your name if you will be checking in separately.

-How can I see Yayoi Kusama's Infinity Mirrored Room installation?
+How can I see Yayoi Kusama's Infinity Mirror Rooms?